ParikshitaJain/PortfolioProjects/README.md

 ### British Airways Reviews Analysis
 - **Objective:** Analyze customer reviews of British Airways to uncover key trends in customer satisfaction.
 - **Tools Used:** Python (Statistical Analysis, NLTK for sentiment analysis and Visualisation), SQL (Data extraction, cleaning, and aggregation)

+### Hospital Patient Analysis
+- **Objective:** The Hospital Patient Analysis project focuses on extracting valuable insights from healthcare data to improve patient care, resource allocation, and overall operational efficiency.
+- **Tools Used:** Power BI (Analysis and Visualisation)